Epic Games buys artist community ArtStation, drops commissions to 12% – TechCrunch

 One the same day as Fortnite maker Epic Games goes to trial with one of the biggest legal challenges to the App Store’s business model to date, it has simultaneously announced the acquisition of the artist portfolio community ArtStation — and immediately lowered the commissions on sales.
 Now standard creators on ArtStation will see the same 12% commission rate found in Epic’s own Games Store for PCs, instead of the 30% it was before.
-This reduced rate is meant to serve as an example the wider community as to what a “reasonable” commission should look like.
+This reduced rate is meant to serve as an example to the wider community as to what a “reasonable” commission should look like.
 This could become a point of comparison with the Apple App Store’s 30% commission for larger developers like Epic as the court case proceeds.

-ArtStation today offers a place for creators across gaming, media, and entertainment to showcase their work and find new jobs.
+ArtStation today offers a place for creators across gaming, media and entertainment to showcase their work and find new jobs.
 The company has had a long relationship with Epic Games, as many ArtStation creators work with Epic’s Unreal Engine.
 However, ArtStation has also been a home to 2D and 3D creators across verticals, including those who don’t work with Unreal Engine.

 The acquisition won’t change that, the team says in its announcement.
 Instead, the deal will expand the opportunities for creators to monetize their work.
 Most notably, that involves the commission drop.
 For standard creators, the fees will drop from 30% to 12%.
 For Pro members (who pay $9.95/mo for a subscription), the commission goes even lower — from 20% to 8%.
 And for self-promoted sales, the fees will be just 5%.
 ArtEngine’s streaming video service, ArtStation Learning, will also be free for the rest of 2021, the company notes.